Allen-Tildesley/examples/GUIDE.md

 For `mc_zvt_lj` the box length was _L_=7&sigma;; for `mc_zvt_lj_ll` _L_=10.5&sigma;.
 Acceptance rate of creation/destruction moves is quite small, at about 0.3%.
 For other state points see below.
+These programs could be improved to use array reallocation (available in Fortran) to make them more resilient against large increases in the number of particles.
+For simplicity we have not included this feature.

 &sharp; The `mc_nvt_lj_re` program was run for four temperatures, see below for details.

-Several of these programs could be improved to use array reallocation (available in Fortran) to make them more resilient against changes in box size or number of particles.
-For simplicity we have not included these features.

 The measured pressures _P_ (c) are systematically a little low;
 this is particularly noticeable for the constant-pressure programs,